dosimple/workspace.vim/readme.md

 ## Forked # workspace.vim

-Forked following (workspace.vim) project to allow to use tab as workspaces to manage buffers similar to i3/sway.
+Forked following (workspace.vim) project.
+It allow to use tabs as workspaces to manage buffers similar to i3/sway.

-## changes compare to original
+## Changes compare to original
 * Can move buffers between tabs
 * :e, C-^, C-0, gd, gf will try to seek buffer last tab and window
 * Closing tab now move old buffer to previous left pos tab,